MonkeyZ-04/Javascript1stProject/README.md

 # This is my first project about javascript.
+it about Program Exchange Currency